MelvinMDph/medlib/README.md

 ## Algorithms in Medicine

 - list  : "algorithm"
+- ascites : Algorithm for the diagnosis of ascites according to SAAG
+- effusion : Diagnostic Algorithm of Pleural Effusion
 - ihd   : Management of Ischemic Heart Disease
 - murmur  : Evaluation of Heart Murmur
 - nyha  : New York Heart Association Functional Classification